 If you have a cat, you probably are well-acquainted with catnip and its effects on your pet.
 While it may not affect kittens under 3 months old, it will likely create what some researchers have described as a hallucinating response to this plant.
 You may also have heard it called catmint.
 But are the two the same species?
 It depends on who you’re asking.

 The invasive plant that grows in areas with well-drained soils and full sun is catnip (Nepeta cataria).
 It’s the species that the pet industry uses to make toys and other products with its distinctive, pungent scent.
-Manufacturers also use it for essential oils, teas, dietary supplements, and a host of other uses.
+Manufacturers also use it for essential oils, teas, dietary supplements, and other uses.

 Catnip grows in the wild in places where it is wanted and others where it is a weed or misplaced plant.
 Its origin is across the pond in Asia and Europe.
 Historians believe that early settlers introduced it to North America, where it thrived and spread.
 Some states have even restricted or banned it, including West Virginia, Alaska, and Kentucky, where the state considers it a moderate threat.